 7. Giraffes in the Urban Jungle

-Some of our favorite animals at the zoo are the giraffes, maybe because they're so tall and we're so short, but we never miss out on a chance to see them.
+Some of our favorite animals at the zoo are the giraffes.
+Maybe it's because they're so tall and we're so short.
+But we never miss out on a chance to see them.
 At the San Diego Zoo, you'll find a small herd of Masai giraffes within the Urban Jungle exhibit.
 Best of all, you can join in feeding the giraffes at certain times of the day!
 Be sure to check the schedule when you visit.

 8. Scripp's Aviary